How to Snorkel at Night – A Comprehensive Guide

 Do You Always Need a Buddy When Night Snorkeling?

-It is highly recommended that you snorkel with a partner at all times, especially at night.
+It is highly recommended that you snorkel with a partner at all times, especially when night snorkeling.
 Apart from being your backstage crew when you’re filming underwater, they can also provide you with light if your torch dies and you need to find a way back to the shore.
 They can also help you out in case you have an emergency panic attack, etc.

 Your buddy and you should also have a code, for instance, 2 flashes of the light for danger, etc. since hearing each other in the water may be difficult or impossible based on the situation you are in.